About the Smart Justice Idaho Stories Project

 We believe in the power of Idahoans stories to shape the conversation around criminal justice reform in our state.
 Together, we can transform Idaho's criminal justice system to be more fair, equitable and rooted in community based solutions.

-What was the hardest obstacle that you had to overcome post-incarceration?
+What was the hardest obstacle you needed to overcome or are still struggling with, post incarceration?

 The parole officers are massively overwhelmed and pretty much unavailable, and I don’t know that I want to assign blame to the officers themselves, the ones I have met seem like they are trying.
 Now I have seen the system get very vindictive and I know people who went through jail that were spending 180 days in jail because they couldn’t set up a meeting with their parole officer, and then got blamed for that because the parole officer was not available.
 I’ve literally had to ambush my parole officer by sitting in the office till he got done with a meeting with somebody else, and then get him.
 My parole officer has always been professional and nice to me; however, the system doesn’t have any checks and balances when they don’t want to be professional.
 I have seen that happen.

 Are you currently employed?

 I have had a number of jobs through my life.
 I was a Navy veteran who was honorably discharged with a Meritorious Unit’s award for rescuing refugees out of the ocean in Malaysia.
 I have also done a lot of volunteer work in the Red Cross during hurricane Katrina, and have helped build houses for Habitat for Humanity.
 I worked at Hewlett Packard, where I was in the president’s office for Pavilion computers for a long time.
 I also taught snowboarding for a year up at Bogus Basin.
 Now I own my own business in solar renewable energy, and even have a patent.
 We make solar awnings where the surface of the awning is the solar panel.